Blockend

 In your react app, start by importing the Blockend Widget and its styles

-import Blockend from "blockend";
+import Blockend from "@blockend/widget";

-import "blockend/dist/main.css";
+import "@blockend/widget/dist/style.css";

 You may encounter Server Error...
 ReferenceError: self is not defined in your Next JS app, this is because blockend requires web apis to work and the web apis are not available on the server side when next js renders a page, in order to avoid this you can start by importing the Blockend Widget like below